Delek's Ithaca to set up infrastructure firm for North Sea assets

 Delek said the parties planned to examine adding additional assets in the future beyond those purchased from Ithaca.

-Delek CEO Idan Vales also said Ithaca should make earnings before interest, tax, depreciation and amortisation (EBITDA) of $900 million to $1 billion in 2020.
-(Reporting by Steven Scheer; Editing by Mark Potter)
+Delek CEO Idan Vales also said Ithaca should make earnings before interest, tax, depreciation and amortization (EBITDA) of $900 million to $1 billion in 2020.